panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 Sometimes, if you aren't careful with what the side-effect does, you might trigger an infinite loop of component renderings.

-One common case that most likely will generate an infinite loop is updating state in the side-effect, at the same time without having any dependency argument at all:
+A common case that generates an infinite loop is updating state in the side-effect without having any dependency argument at all:

 ```javascript
 useEffect(() => {